Camshafts & Followers

 Causes: Excessive operating temperatures resulting from marginal lubrication conditions due to contaminated lubricating oil or blockages/restrictions in oil feed galleries.

-Remedy: Thoroughly flush the lubrication system, ensuring that all galleries and hydraulic lifters (where fitted) are free from blockages & debris.
+Remedy: Thoroughly flush the lubrication system, ensuring that all galleries and hydraulic tappets / lifters (where fitted) are free from blockages & debris.
 Install new camshaft and followers, prime with extreme pressure lubricant and replace oil and filter.

 base circle contact marking